larryhastings/big/README.md

 the CPython 3.13 runtime happier; it really wants you to set *all* your class's attributes in its `__init__`.)

+Minor breaking change: the original string stored in the `line` attribute now includes the linebreak character, if any.
+This means concatenating all the `info.line` strings will reconstruct the original `s` passed in to `lines`.

+New feature: while some methods used to update the `leading` attribute when they clipped leading text from the line, the "lines modifiers" are now very consistent about updating `leading`, and the new symmetrical attribute `trailing`.

+New feature: `LineInfo` now has an `end` attribute, which contains the end-of-line character that ended this line.

+These three attributes allow us to assert a new invariant: as long as you _modify_ the contents of `line` (e.g. turning tabs into spaces),

+    info.leading + line + info.trailing + info.end == info.line

 `LineInfo` objects now always have these attributes:
   * `lines`, which contains the base lines iterator.
   * `line`, which contains the original unmodified line.